publisha/publisha.github.io/_site/pages/indesigntoXML.md

 ## Illustrations

-For pictures, and images to appear in the correct location for the XML, you must be sure to anchor them.
+For pictures, and images to appear in the correct location for the XML, you must be sure to anchor them in InDesign.

-## How to anchor images.
+## How to anchor images and other objects

 The important thing to remember, is that this process is more about the flow of the document rather than the appearance, so we cannot just place the images anywhere and expect them to appear in the right place within the text.
 The images need to be 'anchored' correctly.

-Note: Images will need ‘alt’ tag information when they are included in the XML.
-The best way to include this is to add the metadata in Photoshop, by using the ‘File Info’ menu item under the File menu.
+**Note**: Images will need ‘alt’ tag information when they are included in the XML.
+The best way to include this is to add the *metadata* in Photoshop, by using the ‘File Info’ menu item under the File menu.
 Currently there is no automatic way to get this out to the XML, So you will need to add the attribute in the structure pane.
+[Is this true?]

+	show the image alt attribute

 Place the Image on the Pasteboard first

+	show the image on the paste board with the little blue square

 In my Shakespeare play book I plan to put a different images with each scene.
 I intend to place this image below the scene location and before the start of the first stage directions.